Abhinavpatra/TrackerApp/README.md

 A React Native app for tracking menstrual cycles that works completely offline, storing all data locally on your device.
 Perfect for women who want to monitor their cycles without needing an internet connection.

-## 🚀 Features
+## Features

 - **100% Offline**: Works without internet connection
-- **Calendar Interface**: Visual calendar showing period days, predictions, and reminders
+- **Calendar Interface**: Visual calendar showing period days, predictions, and fertility windows
+- **Fertility Tracking**: Track ovulation, fertile windows, and conception likelihood
-- **Smart Predictions**: Automatically calculates next period dates based on your cycle history
+- **Smart Predictions**: Automatically calculates next period and ovulation dates based on historical data
+- **Conception Indicators**: Color-coded calendar showing high/medium/low fertility days
 - **Period Modifications**: Adjust period start/end dates if they come early or late
-- **Notifications**: Get reminders 1-2 days before your expected period
+- **Quiet Notifications**: Get silent reminders 1-2 days before your expected period
-- **Cycle Statistics**: Track average cycle length and period duration
+- **Cycle Statistics**: Track average cycle length, period duration, and ovulation timing
+- **Customizable Settings**: Adjust cycle length, period duration, and notification preferences
+- **Modular Architecture**: Clean, maintainable codebase with proper separation of concerns
-- **Local Storage**: All data persists using AsyncStorage
+- **Permanent Storage**: All data persists using AsyncStorage (not cache)
 - **Greenish-White Theme**: Calming, nature-inspired color scheme
 - **Android APK**: Build installable APK files

-## 📱 What This App Does
+## What This App Does

-This is a comprehensive period tracking app where you can:
+This is a comprehensive fertility and period tracking app where you can:
 - **Track Periods**: Mark when your period starts and ends
+- **Monitor Fertility**: Track ovulation and fertile windows for conception planning
-- **View Calendar**: See your period days, predicted periods, and reminder days
+- **View Calendar**: See period days, ovulation, fertile windows, and conception likelihood
 - **Modify Dates**: Adjust period dates if they come early or late
-- **Get Notifications**: Receive reminders before your period starts
+- **Get Quiet Notifications**: Receive silent reminders before your period starts
-- **View Statistics**: See your average cycle length and period duration
+- **View Statistics**: See your average cycle length, period duration, and ovulation timing
-- **Predict Future**: App predicts when your next period will start
+- **Predict Future**: App predicts when your next period and ovulation will occur
+- **Customize Settings**: Adjust cycle length, period duration, and notification preferences
+- **Conception Planning**: See color-coded fertility indicators (high/medium/low)
-- **All Offline**: No internet required, all data stored locally
+- **All Offline**: No internet required, all data stored permanently on your device

-## 🛠️ Prerequisites
+## Prerequisites

 Before you start, make sure you have: